edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 Source: https://effectivetypescript.com/2021/05/06/unsoundness/

-The compiler says `x` is a number but at runtime it is `undefined`.
+The compiler says `x` is a number but at run-time it is `undefined`.
 This is an example of unsound behavior.

 Most programming languages are not 100% sound.
 Some have more unsound behaviors than others.
 Each language deals with this in their own way.
 TypeScript does not proclaim to be 100% sound, in fact it has explicitly made decisions to be unsound: